Chinese yuan's diplomatic charge covers commercial retreat

+* Many companies still see little upside to switching from dollar to yuan

-SHANGHAI (Reuters) - Even as the International Monetary Fund prepares to accept China’s yuan in its basket of reserve currencies, a major diplomatic victory for Beijing’s campaign to internationalize the currency, foreign companies are growing more skeptical.
+SHANGHAI, Nov 4 (Reuters) - Even as the International Monetary Fund prepares to accept China’s yuan in its basket of reserve currencies, a major diplomatic victory for Beijing’s campaign to internationalise the currency, foreign companies are growing more sceptical.

 Thanks to recent reforms in China and the endorsement of key European governments, including Britain during a visit by President Xi Jinping last month, the yuan looks increasingly likely to find its way into the IMF reserve basket, known as Strategic Drawing Rights (SDR).